ossf/package-analysis/README.md

 This container uses `podman` to run a nested, sandboxed ([gVisor]) container for analysis.

-The commands below will dump the JSON result to `/tmp/results`.
+The commands below will dump the JSON results to `/tmp/results` and full logs to `/tmp/dockertmp`.

 [gVisor]: https://gvisor.dev/